Survival of the Cheapest: Cost-Aware Hardware Adaptation for Adversarial Robustness: Introduction

 \subsection{Adversarial Attacks}

-In the context of ML, an adversarial attack refers to deliberate and malicious attempts to manipulate or exploit ML models.
-Adversarial attacks are designed to deceive or change the model's behavior by introducing carefully crafted input data that can cause the model to make incorrect predictions or otherwise produce undesired outputs.
-That is, a successful attack is one in which the model outputs on the original, unperturbed data, $\hat{y}$, are not the same as the model outputs on perturbed data, $\hat{y_a}$.
-That is \textit{adversarial success} or \textit{accelerated failure} is one in which
+In this work, we focus on \textit{evasion attacks}, where the attacker perturbs the input at inference time to induce a misclassification.
+Formally, \textit{adversarial success} or \textit{failure} is one in which

-where $\varepsilon$ is a noise distance bounded by $0 < \varepsilon \leq \varepsilon^*$ Additionally, one can measure the accuracy of the model when tasked with these adversarial samples, giving us a metric called \textit{adversarial accuracy} which is Eq.~\ref{eq:acc} calculated on the perturbed samples.
-The goal of an adversarial attack is often to exploit vulnerabilities in the model's decision-making process or to probe its weaknesses.
-These attacks can occur during various stages of the ML pipeline, including during training~\cite{biggio_poisoning_2013,saha2020hidden}, inference~\cite{chakraborty_adversarial_2018,orekondy2019knockoff}, or deployment~\cite{chakraborty_adversarial_2018,choquette2021label,li2021membership,carlini_towards_2017,adversarialpatch,pixelattack,hopskipjump}.
-One of many possible attacks is designed to induce failures as quickly as possible, and is conveniently called the \textit{fast gradient method}~\cite{fgm}.
-It works by applying noise to a set of samples, $x$, to generate adversarial examples, $x_a$, such that,
+where $\varepsilon$ is added adversarial noise, bounded as $0 < \|\varepsilon_i\| \leq \varepsilon^*$.
+Additionally, one can measure the accuracy of the model when tasked with these adversarial samples, $x + \varepsilon$, giving a metric called \textit{adversarial accuracy}, which is Eq.~\ref{eq:acc} calculated on the perturbed samples, \textit{i.e.}, on $x + \varepsilon$.
+These perturbations may represent malicious evasion attacks or naturally occurring input deviations, but the objective is not to model a specific attacker.
+Instead, these attacks provide an efficient mechanism for measuring how quickly a model fails as input conditions deviate from the test distribution.

-In essence, this is process seeks to increase the loss by changing the input data, in contrast to model training which seeks to minimize the loss by changing the model parameters.